 Label the packages “Fragile,” “Magnetic Media” or “Do Not Bend” to prevent mishandling.
 I like to put a fragile label on both sides.

-Avoid using packing peanuts, as they offer poor protection and security.
+Avoid using packing peanuts, as they offer poor protection and stability.

 If you happen to have a floppy disk case, or if you purchase a floppy disk case on eBay, these make superb boxes.
 Although I wouldn’t purchase one just to ship it to me, if you happen to have one handy, or if you’ll be wanting long-term safe storage for your floppy disks when I return them, it might be worth it!